maet3608/nuts-flow/sphinx/source/tutorial/nuts_basics.rst

 Sources and Sinks
 -----------------

-Every data flow starts with a *source*, which can be any *iterable* such as iterators, generators, iterable nuts or plain Python data structures (string, lists, sets, dictionaries, ...):
+Every data flow starts with a :ref:`source <sources>`, which can be any *iterable* such as iterators, generators, iterable nuts or plain Python data structures (string, lists, sets, dictionaries, ...):